Aman7123/MS3-Coding-Challange/README.md

 # CSV to SQLite

 This project was made for Mountain State Software Solutions also known as MS3.
-This project is made in JAVA and will accept an input on the command line to a CSV file and will parse the file into useable data which is determined by the program and will output a SQLlite database using the sqlite-JDBC library.
+This project is made in JAVA and will accept an input on the command line to a CSV file and will parse the file into usable data which is determined by the program and will output a SQLlite database using the sqlite-JDBC library.

 ## Getting Started